Jigoku/Acer-GN246HL-linux/README.md

 ```

 This will improve everything within KDE5 whilst using the plasma desktop, so that it actually uses 120hz.
+I typically run AwesomeWM, along with xcompmgr, but have not found a solution to this yet.
+I am also unaware of any other window managers/compositors that can be forced to render at anything higher than 60fps.

 ## TODO